13 min read

 • Knowing GIL exists = you use multiprocessing for CPU work

-• Not knowing = you add more threads, nothing improves, you're confused
+• Not knowing = you add more threads, nothing improves, you're confused (I've done this too)

 The good news: Once you internalize this, you'll see it everywhere.
 Every production issue, every design decision, every interview question—it all comes back to this foundation.